SuiteApp Creation and Distribution

 The Bundle Builder walks you through the steps of creating bundles.

-After you have created a bundle, you can set it up to be released to other accounts.
+After creating a bundle, you can set it up to be released to other accounts.
 See the following:

 You can publish user help content for the bundle in the NetSuite Help Center.
 See Publishing SuiteApp Help Content to the NetSuite Help Center.